 “Pack testers and samples.
 When you buy your full-size products, ask for samples too—they’ll usually give you some, especially if you’re buying from a nicer line.
 (For example, if you’re buying a $300 jar of LaPrairie, they're not going to balk at a request for smaller samples.)” — Deven

 “First and foremost, I divide my makeup into groups.
 I separate out anything with clothes-ruining capabilities, like liquids, goopy lotions, heavily-pigmented powders, and such.
-If I’m being extra Type A and careful, I will drop each item or group of small items (like eye shadow pots) that have the ability to open into their own plastic bag, so if catastrophe does happen, it’s contained within a plastic bag.
+If I’m being extra Type A and careful, I will drop each item or group of small items (like eye shadow pots) that have the ability to open into their own plastic bag, so if catastrophe does happen, it’s contained.
 Then I’ll pack these items together in one separate makeup bag.
 If they’re going to ruin anything, they can ruin each other in one big, messy orgy, but at least they won't spill into and ruin a handbag, or damage an article of clothing in a suitcase.” — Alina

 “I always save the containers from my old empty trial and tester-size products.
 You can easily wash them out; then refill and use them again with different products.” — Deven